jobliz/goodbooks10k-dataset-explorer/README.md

 #!
 Deprecation: This aggregation creates too many buckets (10001) and will throw an error in future versions.
 You should update the [search.max_buckets] cluster setting or use the [composite] aggregation to paginate all buckets in multiple requests.
 ```

-If you are getting this message, try changing the `search.max_buckets` as indicated.
+If you are getting this message, try changing `search.max_buckets` as indicated.
 If it still doesn't work or other error comes up, please open an issue.